WEN vs Westinghouse

 Westinghouse is significantly more reliable based on the available data.
 It holds a Tier A reliability rating with a score of 95 out of 100, while WEN is rated Tier C with a score of 60 out of 100.

-Does WEN offer better value than Westinghouse?
+Does WEN offer more generator models than Westinghouse?